Judge OKs Boeing settlement with investors over 737 Max - NewsBreak

 Judge OKs Boeing settlement with investors over 737 Max

-A judge has approved a $237.5 million settlement of a lawsuit in which Boeing investors accused company board members of failing to properly oversee safety issues around the 737 Max before two of the planes crash ed, killing 346 people.
+DALLAS (AP) — A judge has approved a $237.5 million settlement of a lawsuit in which Boeing investors accused company board members of failing to properly oversee safety issues around the 737 Max before two of the planes crashed, killing 346 people.

 The investors filed the so-called derivative lawsuit on behalf of Boeing.
 Insurers for several current and former Boeing directors will pay the settlement to Boeing.